Glow™ Light Up LED Roller Skate Wheels

 If you are skating outdoors for fun, by the beach, or on concrete, you are going to want a fairly soft roller skate wheel that is around 78a.
 No matter how you skate, this hardness wheel is great for having fun.

-If you are skating indoors, you are going to need to talk to people at the rink and ask them what hardness wheels they use.
+If you are skating indoors, you will need to talk to people at the rink and ask them what hardness wheels they use.
 This will depend on the surface of the rink and if it has any coating on it.
 You will be looking for a wheel that is between 92a to 100a durometer.

 Roller skate wheels use the Shore scale to measure their hardness.
 Harder wheels often have less surface contact, making them more slippery than softer wheels.
 It’s all about finding the balance that feels comfortable during use.